ladybug-tools/spider-gbxml-fixer/README.md

 <details>
 <summary class=sumHeader title="Bugs we know about already" >Issues</summary>

+* 2019-04-08 ~ When reloading a file, the 'undefined' in main content window
-* 2019-04-02 ~ Toggling the display of a module and clicking the 'Run check again' perform thhe identical action.
+* 2019-04-02 ~ Toggling the display of a module and clicking the 'Run check again' perform the identical action.
 It would be nice to decide which is preferable.
 * 2019-04-02 ~ Once a change is effected, some modules re-run the check automatically and others do not.
 It would be nice to decide which behavior is preferable.

 </details>